 Investing in our Class A common stock involves a high degree of risk.
-You should consider carefully the risks and uncertainties described below, together with all of the other information contained in this report and in our other public filings in evaluating our business.
+You should consider carefully the risks and uncertainties described below, together with all of the other information contained in this report, including "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes, before evaluating our business.
 Our business, financial condition, operating results, cash flow, and prospects could be materially and adversely affected by any of these risks or uncertainties.
 In that event, the trading price of our Class A common stock could decline.
 See "Special Note Regarding Forward-Looking Statements."